gymrek-lab/gymreklab.github.io/doc/TSCC.rst

     sacctmgr show qos format=Name%20,priority,gracetime,PreemptExemptTime,maxwall,MaxTRES%30,GrpTRES%30 where qos=hcg-ddp268

 So if you start a 36-core / 192GB memory job (or multiple jobs that use either a total of 36 cores OR a total of 192GB memory), then everyone else in our lab who submits to the :code:`hotel` partition will see their jobs wait in the queue until yours are finished.
 These limits are set according to the number of nodes that our lab has contributed to the :code:`hotel` partition.
 Jobs submitted to the :code:`condo` partition are not subject to this group limit.
-For more information about account limits, including info about viewing your account usage, read `the section of the TSCC docs titled "Managing Your User Account" <https://www.sdsc.edu/systems/tscc/user_guide.html#narrow-wysiwyg-7>`_.
+For more information about account limits, including info about viewing our account usage and allocation, read `the section of the TSCC docs titled "Managing Your User Account" <https://www.sdsc.edu/systems/tscc/user_guide.html#narrow-wysiwyg-7>`_.
 For example, you can get a lot of information by using the `tscc_client`:

 .. code-block:: bash